RONNCC/ronncc.github/_posts/2019-03-04-intro-public-health.md

 # 6 Maternal and Child Health

+Maternal and Child Health is one of the oldest disciplines within public health

 ## Goals

 1. Define maternal, infant and child health

+Maternal, Infant, and Child Health (MIC/MCH) focuses on the health of women of childbearing age - from pre-pregnancy through pregnancy, labor, delivery, and the postpartum period - and that of the child prior to birth through adolescence.
+A particular attention is placed on the perinatal period - the period just before pregnancy, during pregnancy and birth, and up through the first year of the infant's life.

 2. Explain the importance of maternal, infant and child health as indicators of society's health

+- MIC/MCH indicates effectiveness of disease prevention and health promotion services
+- Healthy community = healthy moms + babies
+- good Early childhood health -> good later health
+- MIC Mortality rates important national health measure

 3. Define family planning and discuss its importance
 4. Identify consequences of teenage pregnancies
 5. Define legalized abortion and discuss Roe v.
 Wade and the pro-life and pro-choice movements